-Any Sample may be stored and subsequently subjected to further analysis for the purposes set out in Article 6.2: (a) by WADA at any time; and/or (b) by ICF at any time before both the A and B Sample analytical results (or A Sample result where B Sample analysis has been not be performed) or will communicated by ICF to the Athlete as the asserted basis for an Article 2.1 anti-doping rule violation.
-Such further analysis of Samples shall conform with the International requirements of the Standard Laboratories and the International Standard for Testing and Investigations.
+Any Sample may be stored and subsequently subjected to further analysis for the purposes set out in Article 6.2: (a) by WADA at any time; and/or (b) by ICF at any time before both the A and B Sample analytical results (or A Sample result where B Sample analysis has been or will not be performed) communicated by ICF to the Athlete as the asserted basis for an Article 2.1 anti-doping rule violation.
+Such further analysis of Samples shall conform with the requirements the International Standard of Laboratories and the International Standard for Testing and Investigations.